RAC Paul

-Dr. RAC Paul (August 19, 1941—September 30, 1986) was an Indian doctor and a missionary who did medical and evangelical work among the Bondo tribes in Malkangiri.
+RAC Paul (19 August 1941 – 30 September 1986) was an Indian doctor and missionary who performed medical and evangelical work among the Bondo tribes in Malkangiri.

-Early life: education and personal life
+Early life and education

-Paul was born in Sawyerpuram on August 19, 1941, to parents Paul Ratna Samy and Gladys.
+Paul was born in Sawyerpuram on 19 August 1941, to parents Paul Ratna Samy and Gladys.
 He had four siblings—two older sisters named Priscilla and Nirmala, a younger sister named Ramani, and a younger brother named Dhanapaul.

-Education

 In 1957, he passed SSLC and attended Madras Veterinary College.
 After becoming a doctor, he joined Virudhunagar veterinary hospital and received a degree in 1963.
 He also attended Emmanuel Methodist Church at Veppery, Chennai.

 Personal life

-Dr. RAC Paul was introduced to his future wife Dr. Iris Paul by her college friend Chandra.
+RAC Paul was introduced to his future wife Dr. Iris Paul by her college friend Chandra.
 Her father Mr. Walter went to Malkangiri in order to meet Paul and approved of him due to his hospitality and politeness.
 He then gave Paul permission to marry his daughter.

-RAC and Iris were wed on January 24, 1972, at Emanuel Methodist Church.
+RAC and Iris were married on 24 January 1972, at Emanuel Methodist Church.
 Their first child, son “Remo” (meaning “man” in the Bondo language), was born in 1974.
 Their second son, Manoranjan, was born in 1977.

 The couple adopted two Bondo children during their work as missionaries among the Bondo tribes.
 They named these children David Livingstone and Mary Smrutha.

 Influence of religion and health

 As a young child, Paul had not initially accepted religion.
 When he fell ill, however, he turned to religion and prayed to live.
 This influenced him to become a doctor and work as a medical and religious missionary.
 He wanted to spend his life in "the Lord's service".

 After the birth of his second son in 1977, Paul fell ill with kidney problems.
 He needed a kidney transplant, which he received in the USA.
 After the transplant, he and Iris returned to their work in India.

-Paul suffered a paralytic attack on January 24, 1980.
+Paul suffered a paralytic attack on 14 January 1980.
 He suffered from ill health, including typhoid and jaundice, until his death in 1986.
 In the hospital, when he felt well enough, he told nearby patients the gospel.
 He ultimately died during by-pass surgery.